JetBrains/teamcity-documentation/topics/use-parameters-in-build-chains.md

 ### Conflicting Parameter Overrides

-If in the "ConfigA &rarr; ... &rarr; ConfigB &rarr; ... &rarr; ConfigC" chain both "ConfigB" and "ConfigC" configurations try to override ConfigA's parameter "ConfigC" has a higher priority since it depends on "ConfigB" (either directly or through intermediate configurations).
+If in the ConfigA &rarr; ... &rarr; ConfigB &rarr; ... &rarr; ConfigC chain both ConfigB and ConfigC configurations try to override ConfigA's parameter ConfigC has a higher priority since it depends on ConfigB (either directly or through intermediate configurations).

 ```Kotlin
 object ChainConfigA : BuildType({